 Latency

 Latency is the time it takes for your device to talk to the internet and get a response.
-With 4G, there's a bit of a delay, usually around 30 to 50 milliseconds (ms).
+With 4G, there is a bit of a delay, usually around 30 to 50 milliseconds (ms).
 But 5G is much quicker.
 It can respond almost instantly, maybe just 1 ms!
-So, when you're playing online games or video chatting, there's less waiting with 5G.
+So, when you are playing online games or video chatting, there is less waiting with 5G.

 Capacity